Conduct and Interpret an Ordinal Regression

 Sometimes the dependent variable is also called response, endogenous variable, prognostic variable or regressand.
 The independent variables are also called exogenous variables, predictor variables or regressors.

-Linear regression estimates the regression coefficients by minimizing the sum of squares between the left and the right side of the regression equation.
-Ordinal regression however is a bit trickier.
-Let us consider a linear regression of income = 15,000 + .980 * age.
-We know that for a 30 year old person the expected income is 44,400 and for a 35 year old the income is 49,300.
 That is a difference of 4,900.
 We also know that if we compare a 55 year old with a 60 year old the difference of 68,900-73,800 = 4,900 is exactly the same difference as the 30 vs. 35 year old.
 This however is not always true for measures that have ordinal scale.
 For instance if we classify the income to be low, medium, high, it is impossible to say if the difference between low and medium is the same as between medium and high, or if 3*low = high.

-There are three major uses for Ordinal Regression Analysis: 1) causal analysis, 2) forecasting an effect, and 3) trend forecasting.
-Other than correlation analysis for ordinal variables (e.g., Spearman), which focuses on the strength of the relationship between two or more variables, ordinal regression analysis assumes a dependence or causal relationship between one or more independent and one dependent variable.
-Moreover the effect of one or more covariates can be accounted for.
+The three major uses of Ordinal Regression Analysis are causal analysis, effect forecasting, and trend forecasting.
+Unlike correlation analysis (e.g., Spearman), which measures relationship strength, ordinal regression assumes a dependent or causal link between variables.
+Moreover, one can account for the effect of one or more covariates.

-Firstly, ordinal regression might be used to identify the strength of the effect that the independent variables have on a dependent variable.
-A typical question is, “What is the strength of relationship between dose (low, medium, high) and effect (mild, moderate, severe)?”
+Firstly, ordinal regression helps determine the strength of the independent variables’ effect on a dependent variable.
+For example, it can assess the relationship between dose levels (low, medium, high) and effect severity (mild, moderate, severe).

 The Ordinal Regression in SPSS